-Acute tendinitis: reducing your activity, resting, and having a boot fitted that immobilises your foot is often successful but very active patients, especially keen athletes, sometimes find this unsatisfactory
+Reducing your activity, resting, and having a boot fitted that immobilises your foot is often successful but very active patients, especially keen athletes, sometimes find this unsatisfactory

 Dislocated tendons or a tear in a tendon

 Non-operative treatment: reducing activity, resting, and having a boot fitted that immobilises your foot (as with acute tendinitis) can help.
-You may also be referred for physiotherapy to help stabilise the peroneal tendon function
+You may also be referred for physiotherapy to help stabilise the peroneal tendon function.

 Surgery: if you still experience symptoms, you may need to have surgery to repair a tear or split in the tendon or to relocate the tendons and repair the sheath.
-This has an 80-90% success rate, with many patients able to return to their previous sporting activities
+This has an 80-90% success rate, with many patients able to return to their previous sporting activities.

 Non-operative treatment: long term symptoms can be improved with rest, immobilisation and gradual introduction of physiotherapy and supervised exercise.
 Shoe wear can be modified if necessary

-Surgery: if non-operative treatment does not relieve the symptoms, you may be offered a procedure to clear out the damaged tissue (debridement) from around the tendon area
+If non-operative treatment does not relieve the symptoms, you may be offered a procedure to clear out the damaged tissue (debridement) from around the tendon area

 Important: This information is only a guideline to help you understand your treatment and what to expect.
 Everyone is different and your rehabilitation may be quicker or slower than other people’s.
 Please contact us for advice if you’re worried about any aspect of your health or recovery.